 - .5 teaspoon sea salt plus more for seasoning

 - .5 - 1 cups breadcrumbs (gluten-free if required)

 - sriracha sauce

 - 8 small soft burger buns (gluten-free if required)

 - zest of half a lemon

-Preheat the oven to 180 degrees C (356 degrees F) and cut the cauliflower in to florets before placing them in a roasting pan.
+- Preheat the oven to 180 degrees C (356 degrees F) and cut the cauliflower in to florets before placing them in a roasting tray.
 Drizzle with the olive oil and season well with sea salt.
 Roast in the oven for 15-20 minutes and remove to cool.